 I have a really embarrassing problem...
 I have hair on my chest and I am a woman!
 It's not really thick, but it's very noticeable, and I hate it!
 Is this a hormone problem or is it normal?
 Please help, 'cause to me, it's gross and I will do anything to get rid of it.
 I have been shaving it, but it just grows back within a few days or so.
 Please help!

 Dear CONFUSED AND HAIRY,

-When a woman grows hair in locations that don't usually bear hair in women, it's called "hirsutism."
+When a person who was assigned female at birth grows hair in locations that don't usually bear hair in females, it's referred to as "hirsutism."
 The hair typically crops up in areas where men tend to have hair — in the mustache or beard region, on the chest, or on the lower abdomen.
-As you mention, many women who experience this kind of hair growth feel quite embarrassed about it.
+As you mention, many who experience this kind of hair growth feel quite embarrassed about it.

 You're savvy to guess that this could be due to a hormone problem.
-Too many of the male hormones (androgens, including testosterone) or extra-sensitivity to the presence of male hormones can cause hirsutism.
+Too many of the hormones (androgens, including testosterone) associated with males or extra-sensitivity to the presence of those hormones can cause hirsutism.
 Testosterone, in particular, is responsible for stimulating the hair follicle to grow hair that is darkly pigmented.